8 Easy Ways To Reduce Your 'Foodprint' This Year

 Replacing heavy-carbon meats like beef or lamb with more sustainable protein sources nearly always improves the amount of land used, water consumption, carbon emissions, soil degradation and water pollution per gram of protein.
-Plant-based protein sources like tofu, beans, peas, and nuts have a very low carbon footprint.
+Pulses are a great way to get some much needed protein, check out this blog post to see how you can use them every day.
+Plant-based protein sources like tofu, beans, peas, and nuts also have a very low carbon footprint.
 Experiment with tasty recipes that replace meat with other ingredients.

 GROW YOUR OWN PRODUCE